katjam/tech-exeter-try-elm/PITCHME.md

 ```

 @ul
-- elm-format standard defined by elm
+- elm-format -> One agreed standard
-- machine can parse with confidence
+- Mmachine can parse with confidence
-- no one forgets the commas
+- No one forgets the commas
-- don't need trailing commas to eliminate bad diffs
+- Don't need trailing commas to eliminate bad diffs
 @ulend

 Note: